 How do you know there is an attenuated viral strain out there?

 Because such strains have already been found.
 I am hypothesising that there is more than one based on the known mutation rate of coronaviruses and the number of cases.
-Coronaviruses like SARS-COV-2 mutate continuously (this is why companies like deCODE can tell the geographical origin of different strains) as the molecular machinery for replicating their RNA genome is not very accurate.
+Coronaviruses like SARS-COV-2 mutate continuously (this is why companies like deCODE can tell the geographical origin of different strains) as the molecular machinery for replicating their RNA genome is not very accurate, although it is more accurate than the machinery of other RNA viruses like HIV.
 When you combine this with the millions of mild cases out in the world, the odds are on our side that there is at least one person infected with a strain that has a mutation that makes the virus less dangerous (attenuated).
-We just need to look for this strain – luckily the tools we need to use (genome sequencing) are now cheap and quick.
+We just need to go and look for this strain – luckily the tools we need to use (genome sequencing) are now cheap and quick.
 What would have been impossible 20 years ago can now be done in a week.

 Aren’t most people who have mild/asymptomatic cases infected with a dangerous strain?

 My argument is coming from the other direction.
 While almost all mild cases of COVID-19 are caused by a dangerous strain of SARS-CoV-2, an attenuated strain of SARS-CoV-2 will only cause mild disease.
 If you want to find an attenuated strain you need to look at mild cases even though >99.9% of the people you check will be infected with a dangerous strain.
-What we want to find is one of the rare natural viral mutants that is attenuated.
-Where you will find such a viral mutant is in people with a mild/asymptomatic form of the disease.
+What we want to find is one of the rare natural viral mutants that has a mutation that makes it attenuated.
+Where you will find such a viral mutant is in people with the mild/asymptomatic form of the disease.

 No. Apart from the time it will take to develop, trial, and mass produce a vaccine (12-18 months), it is unlikely that any vaccine will be practicable.
 The reason why is immunity to respiratory viruses (like corona) doesn’t last long – 6 months to 2 years.
 We would have to keep vaccinating everyone in the world every year (or maybe every 6 months if we are unlucky).
 This just isn’t going to work in the real world (especially poor countries) and is one of the reasons we don’t have a vaccine for the coronavirus strains that cause the common cold.
 Unless we can drive the current dangerous SARS-CoV-2 strains to extinction we are going to have a problem with this disease indefinitely.